 Pull both upper sewing threads to create gathers for the ruffled trim until the length matches the skirt’s hem.
 Spread the gathers evenly across the trim.

-More detail photos on making ruffle, please refer the vest tutorial.
+More detail photos on making a ruffle, please refer the denim vest tutorial.

 Set your sewing machine back to normal sewing condition, sew a straight line to attach the ruffles to the skirt with 1/2″ seam allowance.

 Trim the raw edges with overlock stitches by using a serger.

 Measure the wearer’s waist.
 Cut the elastic band according to the waist measurement.

 Insert the elastic band through the waistband opening with a safety pin.

 Overlap the ends by about 1 “, zig-zag sew to join them.

 Close the opening.